 Kaipātiki Stream Care

-Kaipātiki Project, in partnership with Freshwater Ecologist, Brett Stansﬁeld from Environmental Impact Assessments Ltd and four local schools, is into our third year of Stream Care Community Science monitoring.
+Kaipātiki Project, in partnership with Freshwater Ecologist, Brett Stansﬁeld from Environmental Impact Assessments Ltd and six local schools, is into our third year of Stream Care Community Science monitoring.
 The programme comprises children monitoring four stream sites located in four catchments of Kaipātiki.
 The programme has signiﬁcantly contributed to our understanding of the ecology and water quality of our awa with data being reported to NZ Water Citizens Database and NZ Freshwater Fish Database.

 Children’s involvement heightened their awareness of the environmental impact their actions have, taught them about stream life and scientiﬁc measuring practices, as well as prepared them as environmental champions, scientists and advocates for the awa of the Kaipātiki rohe.